 Two recent announcements in the enterprise search market usher in a move toward unstructured text mining and enhanced business intelligence (BI) applications on the part of some big-time vendors.

-Last week, IBM announced it will acquire Bedford, Mass.-based iPhrase Systems Inc.
+Last week, IBM announced it will acquire Bedford, Mass.-based iPhrase Systems Inc. for an undisclosed sum.
+Then, Autonomy Corp. plc, based in Cambridge, U.K., signed a deal to acquire Verity Inc., of Sunnyvale, Calif.

 "I think it's very significant," said Matt Brown, senior analyst from Cambridge, Mass.-based Forrester Research Inc., of the Autonomy-Verity deal.
 "We're talking about the two biggest and most well-known enterprise search vendors coming together."